 Dr. Carol Gigliotti is a writer, scholar, and activist whose work focuses on the impact of new technologies on human relationships with animals and on the lives of animals themselves.
 It challenges the current assumptions of creativity and offers a more comprehensive understanding of creativity through recognizing animal cognition, creativity, consciousness, and agency.
 She is the editor of the book, Leonardo’s Choice: Genetic Technologies and Animals and the author of numerous book chapters and journal essays on these topics.
 Her work is supported by Social Sciences and Humanities Research Council of Canada, The Sitka Center for the Arts, and The Reverie Foundation, among others.
 She was, until recently, Associate Professor at Emily Carr University of Art + Design, Vancouver, Canada and in the Fall of 2011 was Guest Curator of the Interactive Futures'11: Animal Influence.
 Gigliotti is on a number of international advisory boards concerned either with media or animal studies.
-She now lives in San Francisco, CA.
+She now lives in Eugene, Oregon.
+Two recent essays include:

-Her most recent essay, The Struggle for Compassion and Justice with Critical Animal Studies in the Oxford Handbook of Animal Studies is now available online here.
+- The Struggle for Compassion and Justice with Critical Animal Studies in the Oxford Handbook of Animal Studies is now available online here.
 The print version is due out later this year.

 Her edited book, Leonardo's Choice: Genetic technologies and animals, published by the Ethics/Philosophy Area of Springer in hardcover in 2009, is now available in paperback.

 "Animal Influence" Closing presentation, Interactive Futures'11: Animal Influence.
 ECUAD, Vancouver, BC.
 Nov 17-19.
 Online video available here.